andrewralon/op1-lfo/FEATURES.md

 ## To do
 - [ ] Automation / fader conflict: manually moving a fader while automation is running should cancel that automation clip
-- [ ] Graceful MIDI disconnect: detect OP-1 unplug mid-session, show reconnect dialog instead of crashing
+- [ ] Graceful MIDI disconnect: detect OP-1 unplug mid-session, update UI to reflect disconnected state, show reconnect dialog instead of crashing
 - [ ] Preset saving: save/load slider positions and automation clips as JSON
+- [ ] Startup tempo mode detection: detect whether OP-1 is in Beat Match or MIDI Sync mode at launch and set the UI accordingly
+- [ ] BPM as LFO target: expose BPM as an automation parameter so LFOs can modulate app (and therefore OP-1 clock) tempo
+- [ ] Per-track FX + LFO params: add OP-1 MIDI CC params for per-track FX controls and per-track LFO settings (see OP-1 MIDI spec)
+- [ ] Master FX params: add OP-1 MIDI CC params for master FX controls (see OP-1 MIDI spec)
+- [ ] Master volume + compression params: add OP-1 MIDI CC params for master volume and master compression (see OP-1 MIDI spec)

 ## Not possible
 - ✗ OP-1 → App sync: the OP-1 Field does not transmit CC messages when its mixer controls are changed, so there is no way to detect volume, pan, or mute state from the device side over MIDI